Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

    You can get the encoded values for MC_META_MEDIA_SEASON, MC_META_MEDIA_EPISODE and MC_META_MEDIA_RESOLUTION as shown in the following code snippet.

-   To get the proper information, you must decode the metadata values using the corresponding `mc_metadata_decode_XXX()` function.
+   To get the proper information, you must decode the metadata values using the corresponding `mc_metadata_decode_XXX()` function:

    ```
    mc_metadata_h metadata_h = NULL;